cbur24/TC_Alby/README.md

 # TC_Alby

 The Advanced Weather Research and Forecasting (WRF) model was used to simulate Tropical Cyclone Alby.
 This repo contains the scripts, namelists, and Vtables used to run WRF and post-process the results.
+The jupyter notebooks contain instructions for their use at the top of the script

 _namelists_etc_ : contains namelists, Vtables, and shell scripts for running WPS and WRF.